Darin Acosta

 SURF Mentoring

-Potential skills gained: The student would gain experience in computing and programming and in the use of statistical data analysis and plotting tools.
-The student also will be exposed to the field of particle physics and in how research is conducted at a premier facility at the high-energy frontier.
+Potential skills gained: The student would gain experience in computing and programming as well as possibly the use of advanced machine-learning tools.
+Experience with statistical data analysis and plotting tools is another outcome.
+An introduction to the field of experimental particle physics is a third outcome.

-Required qualifications: While not required, any prior experience with computer programming languages such as python or C++, and data analysis/plotting tools would be helpful.
+Required qualifications: While not required, any prior experience with computer programming languages such as Python or C++ would be helpful.

 Student Project Titles List